gh215/Infernal-Upscaled/ReadMeEnglish.md

 ---

+**⚠️ VERY IMPORTANT:** Please check the ndy folder in `Resource`, and if there are still `.cnd` files, your mod will only work for 0.1%, as the game still uses old textures from `.cnd` files.
+Indy3DModInstaller since version 2.2 allows you to safely and correctly extract `.cnd` files to `.ndy`.

+---

 ## Tools and Acknowledgements

 This mod and its installation were made possible thanks to the following tools and individuals: